hawshemi/Linux-Optimizer/README.md

 ## This Bash script automates the optimization of your Linux server.
 ### It performs the following tasks:

-1. Set the server TimeZone to Asia/Tehran.

-2. Update, Upgrade, and Clean the server:
+1. Update, Upgrade, and Clean the server:
     - _Update_
     - _Upgrade_
     - _Dist-Upgrade_